feng-zhang0712/mole/2025/english/support-worker-interview.md

 #### What is dignity of risk?

 - Dignity of risk means that older people can choose what they do and how they live.
 It means that these choices come with possible dangers.
-- Support workers should respect their choices and accept the risks of these choices.
+- Support workers should accept the risks of these choices.
 - Support workers should respect clients' dignity by helping them carry out their choices despite the risks.
-- Support workers and the care team should help minimise the risk involved with the person’s choices.
+- Support workers and the care team should help minimise the risks involved with the clients' choices.

 #### What is the support worker's duty of care in relation to dignity of risk?

 - Support workers must ensure that the older person they are supporting is able to live their lives however they choose while maintaining their health and safety.
-- It's support workers' duty to reduce the risks as much as possible.
+- It's the support workers' duty to reduce the risks as much as possible.

 #### Examples to reduce the risks

-Support workers can develop ways to honour clients' dignity of risk while protecting their well-being, here are some ways to reduce the risks:
+Support workers can develop ways to honour clients' dignity of risk while protecting their well-being.
+Here are some ways to reduce the risks:

 - Situation: A person wants to continue living alone despite their mobility issues.
 - Result: They may hurt themselves without anyone there to help them.